 For the purposes of this clause, an "independent laboratory" shall mean an "approved laboratory" (as defined in sub clause PSA 7.2) which is not under the management or control of the Contractor and in which the Contractor has no financial interest, nor which has any control or financial interest in the Contractor.

-PS 8.6.2 Additional testing required by the Engineer
+PS 8.6.2 Additional testing required by the Engineer.

 In addition to the provisions of sub clause PS 8.6.1: Contractor to engage services of an independent laboratory, the Engineer shall be entitled at times during the Contract to require that the Contractor arrange with the independent laboratory to carry out any such tests, additional to those described in sub clause PS 8.6.1, at such times and at such locations in the Works as the Engineer shall prescribe.
 The Contractor shall promptly and without delay arrange with the independent laboratory for carrying out all such additional testing as required by the Engineer, and copies of the test results shall be promptly submitted to the Engineer.